Opéra de Baugé

 Opéra de Baugé is an opera festival held each summer near the Loire town of Baugé-en-Anjou, 40 kilometres east of Angers, France.

 From 2003 to 2011 the festival was held in the gardens of Les Capucins (pictured), a private house and former convent.
 In 2016 the festival returned to Les Capucins after 4 years in a theatre in the centre of the town.

 The festival is modelled on England's Glyndebourne Festival Opera, and performances feature 90-minute intervals during which members of the audience picnic or dine in the attached restaurant.
-Many of the cast and orchestra are English, and the performances are surtitled in both English and French.
-In recent years the festival has drawn an audience of 2,500-3,000 to the town, including large numbers who travel from England.
+Many of the cast and orchestra are British, and the performances are surtitled in both English and French.
+In recent years the festival has drawn an audience of 2,500-3,000 to the town, including large numbers who travel from the UK.

-The 2019 season will feature performances of Die Zauberflöte (The Magic Flute) (Mozart), Il trovatore (Verdi) and Alfonso und Estrella (Schubert).
+The 2024 season will feature performances of Don Carlos (Verdi), Carmen (Bizet) and L'Elisir d'Amore (Donizetti).